 Spousal Maintenance in Chicago

-Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding maintenance (otherwise known as alimony) to a spouse.
-Maintenance is only available to those who have been married, and is not an option for unmarried couples.
-Maintenance may be granted by a court on a temporary or permanent basis for either spouse in amounts as the courts deems just without regard to marital misconduct, after considering the following:
+Section 504 of the Illinois Marriage and Dissolution of Marriage Act sets forth the guidelines for awarding spousal maintenance (otherwise known as alimony) to a spouse.
+Maintenance is only available to those who have been married and is not an option for unmarried couples.
+Maintenance may be granted by a court on a temporary or permanent basis for either spouse in amounts as the courts deem just without regard to marital misconduct, after considering the following:

 Ask an experienced Lawyer for assistance

 You’ll need a skilled attorney who understands all of the variables that influence how much maintenance is awarded to a spouse.
-Contact our Chicago Divorce Lawyers of M. Scott Gordon & Associates to help you in the process today.
+Contact our Chicago Divorce Lawyers of Gordon & Perlut, LLC to help you in the process today.
 Call our Chicago office at 312.360.0250 or our Skokie office for more information.